Azure/Industrial-IoT/README.md

 ### Store for X509 certificates
 Storing X509 certificates does not work with bind mounts, since the permissions of the path to the store need to be `rw` for the owner.
 Instead you need to use the `-v` option of `docker run` in the volume mode.

-## Configuration of the nodes to publish
-### Configuration via configuration file
-The easiest way to configure the OPC UA nodes to publish is via configuration file.
-The configuration file format is documented in `publishednodes.json` in this repository.
-Configuration file syntax has changed over time and OPC Publisher still can read old formats, but converts them into the latest format when persisting the configuration.
-An example for the format of the configuration file is:
-        [
-          {
-            "EndpointUrl": "opc.tcp://testserver:62541/Quickstarts/ReferenceServer",
-            "UseSecurity": false,
-            "OpcNodes": [
-              {
-                "Id": "i=2258",
-                "OpcSamplingInterval": 2000,
-                "OpcPublishingInterval": 5000
-              }
-            ]
-          }
-        ]

-### Configuration via OPC UA method calls
-OPC Publisher has an OPC UA Server integrated, which can be accessed on port 62222.
-If the hostname is `publisher`, then the URI of the endpoint is: `opc.tcp://publisher:62222/UA/Publisher`
-This endpoint exposes three methods:
-  - PublishNode
-  - UnpublishNode
-  - GetPublishedNodes

-### Configuration via IoTHub direct function calls
-OPC Publisher implements the following IoTHub direct method calls, which can be called when OPC Publisher runs standalone or in IoTEdge:
-  - PublishNodes
-  - UnpublishNodes
-  - UnpublishAllNodes
-  - GetConfiguredEndpoints
-  - GetConfiguredNodesOnEndpoint

-The format of the JSON payload of the method request and responses are defined in the file HubMethodModels.cs.

 ## Performance and memory considerations
 ### Commandline parameters contolling performance and memory